Narven/mkcd/README.md

 # mkcd

-A cross-platform CLI tool that combines `mkdir` and `cd` functionality, allowing you to create a directory and change into it in a single command.
+mkdir + cd = mkcd.
+Create directories and step into them effortlessly in a single command. 🎯

 ## Features